214-736-9365 info@electwellness.com

 3) Journal Your Food and Beverages Every Evening

 Self-monitoring is a proven strategy for weight loss success.
-Journaling your food and drink intake helps you stay aware of what and how much you’re consuming throughout the day.
-People who track their meals are more likely to make better choices and stick to their weight loss goals.
+It’s one of the first things we work on with our nutrition clients.
+Not only does it help you stay aware of what and how much you’re consuming, people who track their meals are more likely to make better choices and stick to their weight loss goals.
+No one wants to add that quarter pounder to the food log.
 In a study published in The American Journal of Preventive Medicine, researchers found that participants who kept a food diary lost twice as much weight as those who didn’t.
-Writing down what you eat helps create accountability, giving you insight into any patterns or habits that may be hindering progress.
+Writing down what you eat helps create accountability and gives you insight into habits that may be hindering progress.

 Weight loss doesn’t have to involve extreme diets or complicated routines.
 By drinking water before meals, incorporating a daily protein shake, and journaling your intake, you can create sustainable habits that lead to lasting results.
 Anyone can do these simple, science-backed strategies.
 If you’re looking for more personalized guidance and support on your weight loss journey, contact us today!
 We’re here to help you achieve your health goals with a customized plan that fits your lifestyle.